HobnobMancer/pyrewton/Section1_Extracting_Genomes/Selected_species.md

 ### _Magnaporthe oryzae_ (anamorph: _Pyricularia oryzae_)

-**Note:** for this species use its anamorph name for NCBI, although NCBI does seem to autmatically correct for this, then still note that a different name will appear instead of '_Magnapothe oryzae_'
+**Note:** for this species use its anamorph name for NCBI, although NCBI does seem to autmatically correct for this, then still note that a different name will appear instead of '_Magnaporthe oryzae_'

 [Dean _et al_., 2012](https://bsppjournals.onlinelibrary.wiley.com/doi/full/10.1111/j.1364-3703.2011.00783.x) - Voted top plant pathogen in 2012 in Molecular Plant Pathogen journal
 ++ supported by [Shirke et al., 2016](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0162458) - "Blast disease caused by the Magnaporthe species is a major factor affecting the productivity of rice, wheat and millets."